Not My Job: Singer Trisha Yearwood Gets Quizzed On Unhappy Couples

 YEARWOOD: Now...

-POUNDSTONE: So it was probably easier to write the third book, I'm assuming.
+POUNDSTONE: So it was probably easier to write a third book, I'm assuming.

 YEARWOOD: It was a little easier.

-SAGAL: Now, I mentioned this earlier, I'll say it again, in interviews and in the forward to your book, he refers to you - his own wife of how many years now?
+SAGAL: Now, I mentioned this earlier.
+I'll say it again.
+In interviews and in the foreword to your book, he refers to you, his own wife of - how many years now?

 YEARWOOD: Ten.